Jieiku/abridge/content/overview-abridge/index.md

 If you want the link to open in a new tab/browser then set `blank = true`.
 size: s150, s140, s130, s120, s110, s95, s90, s85, s80, s75, s70, false(full size)
 If a link should have a trailing slash at the end of the url set `slash = true`.
-(generally all links should have a trailing slash unless its a file link such as `sitemap.xml`)
+(generally all links should have a trailing slash unless it's a file link such as `sitemap.xml`)

 ```toml
 menu = [